TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 }
 ```

-With our new function we will have different hash codes for the names "Carlos" and "Clarso" that is because even so both names have the same letters, some of the letters appear in different places.
+With our new function we will have different hash codes for the names "Carlos" and "Clarso" that is because even so both names have the same letters, some of the letters appear in different locations.
 We take advantage of that by multiplying the letter code by the index of where that letter appeared.

+Even tho we reworked our hash function, there are some times collisions still especially that we have a finite amount of buckets.
+That is where `Linked Lists` becomes useful.
+If each node inside the bucket is also a Linked List, Then we simply look for bucket `508` if it's empty we insert the head of Linked List node being, If a Node head exists in a bucket we simply follow that Linked List to add to the end of it.

 You do not need to write your own hash functions, but understanding how they work is important.
 Writing a hash function is art and there are many ways to generate hashes with techniques that languages adopted over the years.
 Such as using prime numbers to multiply the index with etc..